joseaangulo/joseaangulo/README.md

 **`Certified Computer Guy (Developer/Technician/Problem Solver)`**

-I'm a full-stack developer and general problem solver building projects that shape the world.
+I'm a full-stack developer and general problem solver.
 It's exciting to solve problems, whether it be figuring out how to optimize a certain part of an application or entirely coming up with new applications to solve certain needs.
 I aspire to develop software to increase productivity and simplify our everyday lives.

 ---